Experienced Scottsdale Asset Protection Lawyer

 More lawsuits are filed in the United States every year than in the rest of the world combined.
-For trial lawyers that’s great news, but not for the rest of us.
+For trial lawyers, that’s great news, but not for the rest of us.
 Even when a lawsuit seems frivolous, you never know what a jury or judge might decide.
-This is one reason why asset protection is such a rapidly growing area of the law.
+This is one reason asset protection is a rapidly growing law area.
 Another reason is that nearly half of all marriages in the United States end in divorce.
 Second marriages and blended families can create estate planning challenges that require a strong asset protection component in your estate plan.

-At Richman Law, PLLC, we can use a wide range of legal strategies and tools to protect your assets for your enjoyment today and that of your loved ones after you are gone.
-Contact us today to learn more and schedule a consultation.
+At Richman Law PLLC, we can use a wide range of legal strategies and tools to protect your assets for your enjoyment today and that of your loved ones after you are gone.